Water Management Principles

 Part 3 of the Act sets out how roles and responsibilities may be delegated in relation to administering the Act, including the appointment of the Controller of Water Resources.
 Part 3 of the Act also sets out how Beneficial Uses, Water Control Districts (WCDs) and Water Allocation Plans (WAPs) may be declared, and how Water Advisory Committees (WACs) and Water Resources Review Panels can be appointed.
 It also defines the Beneficial Uses of both surface water and groundwater.

 The Act provides rights to take water from waterways and aquifers.
 Water extraction for most uses must be licenced, however water may be taken without a licence for the purpose of stock and domestic use.
-The take or use of water for mining and petroleum operations is exempt and authorised under other NT legislation.

 Northern Territory Water Allocation Planning Framework